Just Stop Oil hits out at ‘lies’ as it denies targeting Cenotaph

 The action from the climate activists came ahead of a protest in support of the Palestinian people during the war with Israel, coinciding with Armistice Day.

-The Palestine Solidarity Campaign, organisers of the planned demonstration, said they have no intention to go to Whitehall, in order to avoid the Cenotaph.
+The Palestine Solidarity Campaign, organiser of the planned demonstration, said it has no intention to go to Whitehall, to avoid the Cenotaph.

 A JSO spokesman said: “We have not targeted the Cenotaph.
 The police moved people there when they were being arrested.”